Four-vertex quivers supporting twisted graded Calabi-Yau algebras: Quivers

 \section{Quivers}

 In this section we prove the various parts of Theorem \ref{thm.main}.
-Throughout our analysis, we require several routines written primarily for Sage\footnote{This code is available on github at code.ncalgebra.org.
+Our analysis requires several routines written primarily for Sage\footnote{This code is available on github at code.ncalgebra.org.
 Everything in this paper can be run from fourvert.sage.
-The primary functions, however, are in the dependency file cypack.sage.}.
+The primary functions, however, are in the dependency file cypack.sage.}, some of which are adapted from Maple code written for \cite{GR1}.
 At one point, we also need some computations done in Mathematica.

-Some of these routines are adapted from Maple code written for \cite{GR1}.
+Throughout this section, we assume $|Q_0|=4$.
 The subsections below correspond to the restriction of the Nakayama automorphism to $Q_0$.
 In particular, subsection \ref{sec.4cycle} considers a four-cycle, \ref{sec.3cycle} corresponds to a three-cycle, and \ref{sec.22cycle} corresponds to two two-cycles.